patarapolw/my-notes/README.md

 ## Configuration

+A discardable config is in `.env` which contains configuration such as `PORT`, `DEV_SERVER_PORT` and `DATA_PATH`, which all have default values.
+This can be safely edited / deleted, and will not be contained in Electron app.

 Another part of configuration is in `.env.local` (which is not synced to GitHub).
 Create `.env.local` alongside `.env` to enable syncing.

 ```